Ordinary Love (film)

-Ordinary Love is a 2019 romantic drama film, directed by Lisa Barros D'Sa and Glenn Leyburn, from a screenplay by Owen McCafferty.
+Ordinary Love is a 2019 romantic drama film directed by Lisa Barros D'Sa and Glenn Leyburn, from a screenplay by Owen McCafferty.
 It stars Liam Neeson and Lesley Manville.

 It had its world premiere at the Toronto International Film Festival on 9 September 2019.
 It was released in the United Kingdom on 6 December 2019, by Universal Pictures and Focus Features and then in the United States on 14 February 2020 by Bleecker Street.

 Plot

 Joan and Tom Thompson have been married for many years; they keep their house in order and go about their routine lives.
 There is an ease to their relationship, and a deep love which manifests itself through tenderness and humour in equal measure.
-Tom owns a pet fish that Joan does not care for.
+Tom owns a pet goldfish that Joan does not care for.
 They exercise by going on a long walk through town, turning back when they reach a newly planted sapling.

 One evening while showering, Joan finds a mass on her breast.
 She and Tom head to the hospital, where she is diagnosed with breast cancer.
 Joan's doctor arranges for surgery to excise the mass and surrounding lymph nodes.
 On the day of Joan's surgery, Tom visits the grave of their daughter, Debbie, alone.
 He confesses to Debbie that he is scared of being left alone without his wife.

 Joan's surgery goes well, and the doctors are able to remove all physical signs of cancer.
 They refer Joan to an oncologist to start chemotherapy.
-This leads to a disagreement between Joan and Tom about the nature of being "cancer-free."
+This leads to a disagreement between Joan and Tom about the nature of being "cancer-free".
 Tom sees that his fish has died and cries as he flushes it down the toilet.
 While waiting for her chemotherapy appointment, Joan sees Debbie's primary school teacher, Peter, waiting in the lobby.
 The two chat, and Peter reveals he has terminal cancer.
 Joan's name is called, and she undergoes her first treatment of chemotherapy.
 The next day, she vomits heavily.